realworldocaml/book/en/compiler-output-formats.md

 ```

 This shell script uses the `ocamlfind` package manager to list the include and
-library paths required by the `comparelib` syntax extension.
-The final
+library paths needed by `comparelib`.
+The final command invokes the `camlp4o`
-command invokes the `camlp4o` preprocessor directly and outputs the
+preprocessor directly and outputs the resulting AST to standard output as
-resulting AST to standard output as textual source code.
+textual source code.

 ```console
 $ sh camlp4_dump comparelib_test.ml